This post may contain affiliate links.

 Using washing soda instead of soda ash

-In addition, most laundry “washing soda” has other additives in the mix that may interfere with the dyeing process.
-If you can, I’d recommend getting soda ash labeled for tie-dye.
+In addition, some laundry “washing soda” brands contain other additives that may interfere with the dyeing process.
+So for these reasons, I’d recommend getting soda ash labeled for tie-dye.

 Using baking soda instead of soda ash